-This Peruvian chicken recipe can be made in the Instant Post or in the oven.
-We’re sharing both methods.
+This Peruvian chicken recipe, also known as pollo a la brasa, can be made in the Instant Post or in the oven.
+I’m sharing both cooking methods.

 While the most famous Peruvian dish is ceviche one of the most popular is rotisserie chicken.
 I swear.

 I’ve had some of the best chicken in Latin America but no one talks about it.
 And while rotisserie chicken on its own doesn’t seem exciting, what makes it amazing are the accompanying sauces.

 Yes this recipe is more about the sauce than the chicken, I promise it will be worth it.

 It’s so moist like a rotisserie chicken but if you don’t have a pressure cooker you can absolutely cook it in the oven.

 A Simple Peruvian Chicken Recipe